 Harrison, N., B. Cavinder, J.P.
 Townsend, and F. Trail (2013) "Optimized primers and other critical conditions for efficient fusion PCR to generate knockout vectors in filamentous fungi," Fungal Genetics Reports, 60 (1) 1. http://demo.npp.bepress.com/fgr/vol60/iss1/1/

 Authors retain copyright ownership.

 FGR is archived for perpetual access through New Prairie Press's participation in CLOCKSS (Controlled Lots of Copies Keep Stuff Safe) and Portico, managed through the Digital Commons Publishing platform.
 New Prairie Press also participates in LOCKSS (Lots of Copies Keep Stuff Safe).

 General Terms and Conditions of Use

+Users of the New Prairie Press website and/or software agree not to misuse the New Prairie Press service or software in any way.
 The failure of New Prairie Press to exercise or enforce any right or provision in the policies or the Submission Agreement does not constitute a waiver of such right or provision.
 If any term of the Submission Agreement or these policies is found to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties' intentions as reflected in the provision, and the other provisions of the Submission Agreement and these policies remain in full force and effect.
 These policies and the Submission Agreement constitute the entire agreement between New Prairie Press and the Author(s) regarding submission of the Article.